Have you heard of glutamine? Do you know what it does or why it’s important?

 Uses Of Glutamine

-Medicine – There are plenty of different diseases out there where supplementing with glutamine could help alleviate their symptoms.
+Health – There are some medical issues and different diseases out there where supplementing with glutamine could help alleviate their symptoms.
 Just recently, glutamine was approved to help reduce painful episodes in those with sickle cell anemia.
 Sickle cell is a condition where someone’s cells are misshapen and have a difficult time bringing oxygen to all parts of the body.
 Experts have found that glutamine helps with sickle cell as it prevents cell damage to red blood cells.

 Glutamine also helps improve the health of your leukocytes.
 Leukocytes are a type of immune cell which helps improve your overall immune system.
 Glutamine has been found to be more easily absorbed by leukocytes than glucose making it a more readily available source of energy for your immune system to use.

-If you’re looking to maintain your gains, you’ll want to prevent muscle breakdown as best as you can.
-The best way to do this is by increasing muscle synthesis and constantly pushing your body to improve on its own musculature.
+If you’re looking to maintain your gains, or even preserve lean muscle while you lose weight, you’ll want to prevent muscle breakdown as best as you can.

-Body health – LAstly, glutamine is used to improve one’s overall health.
+Wellness – Lastly, glutamine is used to improve one’s overall health.
 Glutamine has been found, for example, to improve a leaky gut.
 Leaky gut has to do with the permeability of the digestive tract.
 If you have leaky gut, your body has a harder time preventing bacteria and other toxins from escaping your digestive tract.
 To promote better gut health, experts have found that taking extra glutamine supplements have been helpful.

 We’ve already touched on this point somewhat when we mentioned why people use this supplement, but let’s drill down further into the benefits of glutamine.